purduesigbots/pros-docs/v5/api/c/screen.rst

 Erase a pixel from the screen using the current eraser color

 Analogous to `pros::screen::erase_pixel <../cpp/screen.html#erase_pixel>`_.

+This function uses the following values of ``errno`` when an error state is reached:

+- ``EACCESS`` - Another resource is currently trying to access the screen mutex.

 .. tabs ::
    .. tab :: Prototype